astronomer/docs/astro/deployment-settings.md

     - **Scheduler Count**: Move the slider to select the number of schedulers for the Deployment.
 Each scheduler is provisioned with the AU you specified in the **Scheduler Resources** field.
 For example, if you set scheduler resources to 10 AU and **Scheduler Count** to 2, your Deployment will run with 2 Airflow schedulers using 10 AU each.
 For high availability, Astronomer recommends selecting a minimum of two schedulers.

 :::

-### Enforce CI/CD deploys

-By default, Deployments accept code deploys from any authenticated source.
-When you enforce CI/CD deploys for a Deployment:

-- The Deployment accepts code deploys only if the deploys are triggered with a Deployment API key, Workspace API token, or Organization API token.
-- You can't enable [DAG-only deploys](deploy-dags.md) for the Deployment.

-1. In the Cloud UI, select a Workspace, click **Deployments**, and then select a Deployment.
-2. Click the **Details** tab.
-3. Click **Edit Details**.
-4. In **CI/CD Enforcement**, click the toggle to **On**.

-You can also update your Workspace so that any new Deployments in the Workspace enforce CI/CD deploys by default.
-See [Update general Workspace settings](manage-workspaces.md#update-general-workspace-settings).

 ### Enable high availability